 They are responsible for keeping their area clean, clearing plates and setting tables.
 They assist the head waiter in providing excellent customer service.
 The commis waiter works directly under the head waiter they have been assigned to, under the responsibility of the manager.

-She plays an important commercial role in terms of welcoming and seeing off guests.
-She must be very attentive to customers and have excellent communication skills.
-She is an ambassador for the restaurant, representing its image.
-She must encourage customer loyalty.
-She is responsible for bookings, the cloakroom, cigarettes and toilets.
-She is answerable to the restaurant's director and manager for her work.
+They play an important commercial role in terms of welcoming and seeing off guests.
+They must be very attentive to customers and have excellent communication skills.
+They are an ambassador for the restaurant, representing its image.
+They must encourage customer loyalty.
+They are responsible for bookings, the cloakroom, cigarettes and toilets.
+They are answerable to the restaurant’s director and manager for their work.

 They are responsible for their kitchen, staff, dishwashing, hygiene and equipment.
 They are also responsible for managing food and the store rooms.
 They are responsible for personally training the sous chefs.
 The head chef is answerable to the restaurant’s director for their work.

 When the head chef is present, the sous chef is responsible for opening and locking up the kitchen.
 They run the kitchen in accordance with the head chef’s instructions.
 When the head chef is away, the sous chef takes on their responsibilities: they are responsible for the kitchen, staff, dishwashing, hygiene, equipment and products.
 They are responsible for training up the chefs de partie.
 The sous chef is answerable to the head chef or, when the head chef is away, the restaurant’s director.

 They are responsible for preparing, serving, presenting and sending out products for a particular station.
 They may be called on to replace the sous chef when the latter is away.
 They train up the kitchen aids, apprentices and trainees.
 They are answerable to the head chef or sous chef for their work.